ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 {: #vc_addingclusters-before}

 * Adding clusters to vCenter Server instances with VMware vSphere® 6.5 is not supported.
 * Whenever possible, add clusters by using the VMware Solutions console.
-Changes that you make on the VMware vSphere Web Client are not synchronized with the VMware Solutions console.
+Changes that you make on the VMware® vSphere Web Client are not synchronized with the VMware Solutions console.
 Therefore, add clusters to vCenter Server only for on-premises clusters or clusters that you cannot or do not plan to manage in the VMware Solutions console.
 * The number of clusters, hosts, and virtual machines (VMs) determines the maximum limit for the number of clusters you can add.
 You must remain within the VMware® sizing guidelines and limits for your deployment.
 For more information about maximum limits, see [VMware configuration maximums](https://configmax.vmware.com/home){: external}.
 * You cannot add multiple edge services clusters in the same data center pod.
 If you add more than one edge services clusters in the same pod, the clusters share a transit VLAN, which might cause subsequent issues with the Juniper® vSRX installation.
 For more information, see [Edge services cluster](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-edge-services-cluster).
 * You can add or delete a cluster while another cluster is being created or deleted.